-Walking the Strand Townsville is one of the best things to do in Townsville.
+Walking or riding along the Strand Townsville is one of the best things to do in Townsville in 2021.

 The Strand beachside promenade with it’s joint bike and walkway runs from the Breakwater Marina at the River End of the Strand, to the Rock Pool at the Kissing Point end, a return distance of 4.4 km.